sebastianbergmann/version/README.md

-# Version
+# sebastian/version

-**Version** is a library that helps with managing the version number of Git-hosted PHP projects.
+**sebastian/version** is a library that helps with managing the version number of Git-hosted PHP projects.

 ## Installation